CodingNomads/flask-webdev/content/s12_sending_emails_and_email_verification/s12_p05_generating_tokens.md

 The wrong way to generate tokens is to simply use the user's ID as the token.
 Once the app gets that link, it knows the user with that ID confirmed their account, right?
 Ideally, yes, but in practice you can't guarantee that.
 There are all sorts of bad actors and even those dang kids that never get off your lawn!
 People like that could exploit this bad design to confirm all sorts of arbitrary accounts, and all they have to do is punch in some lottery numbers.

 The right way to generate tokens is to take humans completely out of the picture.
 Only the app should need to worry about tokens and who's validated their account or not, yes?
 While humans are clever, computers *can* outsmart them.
-This is true of token generation.
+At least, this is true of token generation.
 The way this is done is to give only the app the ability to generate *valid* tokens, which enlists the help of your friend, *cryptography*.

 Remember back when you made forms and you needed a secret key for Flask-WTF to do cryptographic stuff?
 It is to protect the user session so that user information is safe.
 The user session cookies contain a crytpo signature, and if any of the content of the user session is modified, the signature becomes invalid and Flask discards the session to make a new one.
 A similar method is used for confirmation tokens using the `itdangerous` package, and the same package is used to generate crypto signatures for user sessions.
 Let's see just how *anti-dangerous* this package really is.